Search Shortcut cmd + k | ctrl + k

 The DO NOTHING clause causes the error(s) to be ignored, and the values are not inserted or updated.
 For example:

-CREATE TABLE tbl (i INT PRIMARY KEY, j INT);
+CREATE TABLE tbl (i INTEGER PRIMARY KEY, j INTEGER);

 INSERT INTO tbl VALUES (1, 42);